21 August 2021

 You'll start and finish the trek at our event hub in Harrowbeer Airfield, Yelverton, PL20 6BT.

 Your day will start out across the undulating moors taking in the unique atmosphere of the National Park.
 Enjoy the wide, open landscape, uprising of Tors, standing stones and the occasional wild Dartmoor pony quietly grazing.
-Both routes will start and finish at Okehampton Showground and while they’ll take different routes you’ll all join together to finish at the end of your challenge!
+Both routes will start and finish at Harrowbeer Airfield and while they’ll take different routes you’ll all join together to finish at the end of your challenge!

 Find out more about what the trek itself will be like by downloading a copy of the itinerary.